Self massage when working from home

 Step 2 – Hold on the sore spot and then move your wrist back and forth, you can even add a stretch with the other hand which aids the myofascial release.
 30-60 seconds on each spot should be plenty.

-Step 3 – Try finding a few more spots.
+Step 3 – See if you can find a few more spots.
 Also try the other side of the forearm.

-Step 1 – Lie on your back with the balls underneath you between your shoulder blades.
+Step 1 – Lay on your back with the balls underneath you between your shoulder blades.
 Make sure the balls are going across ways so they don’t press on your spine.

 Step 2 – Hug your elbows and gently circle your arms 5 times in 1 direction and then 5 times in the other direction.
 It should feel like a nice massage.